john-h-kastner/regex-complement-prolog/regex.md

   {NFA = nfa{states: [A, B], initial: A, final: B, delta: []}}.
 ```

-A character literal regex follows very directly from this.
-Instead of there
+A character literal regex follows directly from this.
+Instead of no path from `A` to `B`,
-being no path from `A` to `B`, there should be single path that requires
-transitioning on the character in question.
+there should be single path that requires transitioning on the character in question.

 ```{.prolog file=regex.pl}
 regex_nfa(regex_char(C), NFA) -->